z0al/dotfiles/README.md

 ### Unified Modules

 This repo doesn't follow the usual `/home`, `/nixos`, `/darwin` structure.
-Instead, modules are organized by feature under `/modules` e.g.
+Instead, modules are organized by feature under `/modules` and ALL modules are system (nixos/nix-darwin) modules e.g.

 ```
 modules